techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/spring/week-3.md

 - Design a box and a matching peg with small clearance.
 - Discuss tolerances for printing (teacher demo).
 ## Part C — Extend & Share
-- Annotate sizes; label parts with text.
+- Annotate sizes and label parts with text.
-- Optional: Lid variant (time permitting).
+- Optional: add a simple lid if time allows.

 ---